Original page 9

 61.

-Helen just two years later.
 The 1940 census shows Frances still single (age 54) and living in Richmond.

 Graves for Jaquelin Smith Ware & Helen Grinnan Ware